TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

         showAccessRestrictedPages = 22
         showAccessRestrictedPages.addParams = &return_url=###RETURN_URL###&pageId=###PAGE_ID###
+        showAccessRestrictedPages.ATagParams = class="restricted"

-    The example will link access restricted menu items to page id 22 with the return URL in the GET var "return\_url" and the page id in the GET var "pageId".
+    The example will link access restricted menu items to page ID 22 with the return URL in the GET variable `return_url` and the page ID in the GET variable "pageId".
+Additionally, a CSS class "restricted" is added to the anchor tag.

 additionalWhere
 ---------------